-Accordingly, we have applied to the Hong Kong Stock Exchange for, and the Hong Kong Stock Exchange [has granted] us, a waiver from strict compliance with the requirements of Rule 8.08(1)(a) of the Hong Kong Listing Rules.
+Accordingly, we have applied to the Hong Kong Stock Exchange for, and the Hong Kong Stock Exchange has granted us, a waiver from strict compliance with the requirements of Rule 8.08(1)(a) of the Hong Kong Listing Rules.
 Therefore, our minimum public float shall be the higher of:

-- (i) the minimum public float of the Company immediately following the completion of the [REDACTED] (assuming that the [REDACTED] is not exercised) (i.e. 24.99997%); - (ii) such percentage of [REDACTED] to be held by the public immediately after the completion of the [REDACTED] (as increased by the [REDACTED] to be issued upon any exercise of the [REDACTED]) provided that the higher of (i) and (ii) above is below the minimum public requirement of 25% under Rule 8.08(1) of the Hong Kong Listing Rules.
+- (i) the public float of the Company immediately following the completion of the [REDACTED] (assuming that the [REDACTED] is not exercised) [REDACTED]; - (ii) such percentage of [REDACTED] to be held by the public immediately after the completion of the [REDACTED] (as increased by the [REDACTED] to be issued upon any exercise of the [REDACTED]), provided that the higher of (i) and (ii) above is below the minimum public requirement of 25% under Rule 8.08(1) of the Hong Kong Listing Rules.